Arman1234-cell/PDF-Extraction-Tool/README.md

 ## 🌟 Quick Overview
 - **Engine:** Google Gemini 2.0 Flash & ChromaDB.
 - **Capability:** Instant indexing, automated topic tagging, and cited answers.
-- **UI:** Responsive Dark/Light mode dashboard with mobile auto-indexing.
+- **UI:** **Fully Responsive** Dark/Light mode dashboard with mobile auto-indexing.
-- **Trust:** Grounded responses based strictly on document context to prevent AI hallucinations.
+- **Trust:** Grounded responses based strictly on document context to provide maximum factual precision.

 ---

 ## ✨ Key Features
+- **📱 Mobile Optimized:** A fully responsive interface designed for seamless use on smartphones, tablets, and desktops.
 - **🚀 Instant Indexing:** Upload any PDF and start chatting in seconds.
 - **🎯 Context-Aware Answers:** Our AI understands the full context of your document to provide precise insights.
 - **🏷️ Automated Topic Tagging:** Uses AI to categorize your documents with smart, descriptive tags.